sitebay/docs/articles/guides/quick-answers/sitebay-essentials/sitebay-plans/index.md

 ---
 slug: sitebay-plans
-description: 'An overview of Site Bay WordPress hosting plans: Micro, Starter, and Business.'
+description: 'An overview of SiteBay WordPress hosting plans: Micro, Starter, and Business.'
-keywords: ['WordPress hosting', 'Site Bay', 'hosting plans', 'web hosting']
+keywords: ['WordPress hosting', 'SiteBay', 'hosting plans', 'web hosting']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2024-03-04
 modified: 2024-03-04
 modified_by:
-  name: Site Bay
+  name: SiteBay
-title: "Site Bay WordPress Hosting Plans"
+title: "SiteBay WordPress Hosting Plans"
 tags: ["sitebay", "WordPress hosting", "hosting plans"]
 aliases: ['/quick-answers/sitebay-essentials/sitebay-plans/']
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---

 Choosing the right WordPress hosting plan is crucial for your website's success.
-At Site Bay, we offer three tailored plans designed to match your specific needs: Micro, Starter, and Business.
+At SiteBay, we offer three tailored plans designed to match your specific needs: Micro, Starter, and Business.
 Each plan is optimized for WordPress, ensuring your site runs smoothly on our Kubernetes-based platform.
 Let's dive into the details of what each plan offers.

 Micro Plan